Recipes How to Roast a Turkey

 • About 1/2 hour before you think it should be done, remove the aluminum foil, This allows the skin to become crisp and golden in color, creating a picture-perfect turkey.

-• The turkey is done when the internal temperature is 180 -185 degrees F. Stuffing temperatures should reach a minimum temperature of 165 degrees F.
+• The turkey is done when the internal temperature is 165° F in the center.

-• Test for doneness, by inserting a meat thermometer into the thickest part of the thigh, without touching the bone.
+• Test for doneness.
+Insert a meat thermometer into the thickest part of the thigh, without touching the bone.

 Making a Turkey from Thawing to Leftovers